-If you are reading this article, odds are you have the ominous cloud of a drug test lingering over you.
+If you are reading this article, odds are you are wondering what’s the best way to store your recently-bought synthetic urine.
 Don’t worry.
 We understand and are here to help.

 We tracked down the web’s most common questions about the process of freezing pee and brought them to one place.
 That way, you can get the answers you need, quickly and easily.

-So, without further ado, here is your guide to freezing urine to pass a future drug test.
+So, without further ado, here is your guide to freezing urine.

 When Should You Freeze Urine?